deathtothecorporation/plunder-docs/README.md

 TODO
 {% endhint %}

+### The Plunder VM

+{% hint style="warning" %}
+TODO: seems worth adding a super brief snippet of what the plunder VM is **generally about** and why one would care to use it.

+Below is cribbed right from the plunder sourcehut:
+{% endhint %}

+> Hardware restarts are invisible to the software, as is moving a running program from one physical machine to another.

+> Because of this, programs don't need to save their state into an external database, they can simply keep everything "in memory", and that state will be synchronized to disk transparently

 ----

 If you're interested in experimenting right away, head over to [Getting plunder installed on your machine](setup/installation.md).
 If you'd prefer to learn more about the system before handling it, continue on below: